-Throughout the state, there are many great things to do in New York in October.
-So, whether you are looking to enjoy the great fall foliage, experience the Halloween season, or eat some delicious food, there’s something for everyone on this list.
+Throughout the state, there are many great things to do in New York in October 2023.
+So, whether you are looking to enjoy the great fall foliage, experience the Halloween season, or have some family fun, there’s something to do on this list.

 Check over the list below and then start planning your autumn travels in New York.